 At the 3-hour mark, remove the pork from the cooker and wrap it up in the heavy duty foil.
 We didn't utilize a wrapping juice, but you can do so if preferred.
 (8 ounces of beer or juice are commonly used for additional flavor and moisture.)

-Once the pork is wrapped up, place the H-Frame in the cooker on the middle level and place the two Half Grill Grates on top.
-Place the wrapped pork on the grates.
+Once the pork is wrapped up, place the Full Grill Grate in the cooker on the middle level and place the wrapped pork on the grate.